-The expansion of the Indianapolis Cultural Trail is a major capital project that will expand the Cultural Trail in two distinct areas: Indiana Ave and South Street for a total distance of almost 2 miles.
-The expansion is designed to the same high standards and quality that encompasses the existing Cultural Trail including botanical gardens and a public art program.
-The expansion also includes funding for the Cultural Trail’s maintenance endowment and additions to the Trail’s public art collection and program along the two segments.
+Both expansions are designed to the same high standards and quality that encompasses the existing 6 miles of constructed Cultural Trail including gardens and public art.
+The expansion also includes funding for the Cultural Trail’s maintenance endowment and additions to the Trail’s public art collection, programming, and gardens along each the two segments.

-The Indianapolis Cultural Trail: A Legacy of Gene and Marilyn Glick connects arts, cultural and entertainment destinations with neighborhoods and greenways.
-The magic of the Cultural Trail experience happens between these destinations is what makes it the Trail, and it’s connections so unique.
-By expanding and adding two new segments to the Cultural Trail, we will be connecting more people and neighborhoods to more cultural destinations and greenways while infusing art and nature along the Trail’s newest additions.
+The Indianapolis Cultural Trail: A Legacy of Gene & Marilyn Glick connects arts, cultural and entertainment destinations with neighborhoods and greenways.
+By expanding and adding these three new segments to the Cultural Trail, we will connect more people and neighborhoods to more cultural experiences and greenways while infusing art and nature along the Trail’s newest additions.

-Indianapolis Cultural Trail, Inc (ICTI), a non-profit organization is leading the effort.
-Formed at the inception of the Indianapolis Cultural Trail: A Legacy of Gene and Marilyn Glick, ICTI’s mission is to enrich lives and connect people and places through dynamic and beautiful experiences and use the Indianapolis Cultural Trail and Pacers Bikeshare program as a catalyst for economic growth.
+The Indianapolis Cultural Trail, Inc., a 501(c)(3) nonprofit organization, is leading the effort.
+Formed at the inception of the Indianapolis Cultural Trail: A Legacy of Gene and Marilyn Glick, the organization’ mission is to create, inspire and sustain connections and cultural experiences that are accessible to all.

-As the Indianapolis Cultural Trail is a public private partnership and the Trail is located on public right of way, ICTI works closely with the City of Indianapolis.
+The Indianapolis Cultural Trail is a proud public-private partnership and works closely with the City of Indianapolis as the Trail is located on public right of way.

-As of February 2020, over $26 million has been committed to the expansion project.
-The early contributors include:
+As of May 2023, over $49.7 million has been committed to the entire expansion project.
+The contributors include:

 The South Street expansion will bring the Indianapolis Cultural Trail from New Jersey Street to Capitol Avenue, improving access in a thriving stretch of downtown that includes Lucas Oil Stadium, the Indiana Convention Center and a growing residential hub anchored by CityWay.
 The new section will also create a beautiful connection between downtown and near Southside neighborhoods and Stadium Village area.